kroxylicious/design/proposals/001-ClusterRepresentation.md

 #### Filter Chain

 Currently kroxylicious provide a single filter chain.
 It will refactored so that we can support many filter chains, each identified by name.
-The `downstream cluster` and `upstream cluster` may reference a filter chain.
+The `virtual cluster` and `physical cluster` may reference a filter chain.

 ```yaml
 filterChains: